 Basically, crowdsourcing is utilizing the masses to do a task.
 For example, threadless.com uses a community of designers for each of their t-shirts.
 The designer who has a design selected from the crowd receives royalties from Threadless when the t-shirt is made and sold.
 Another good example of a company who truly understands crowdsourcing is Quirky.com.
 Quirky created a business model that has the crowd come up with new inventions.
 The invention that is selected will be made and marketed, and like Threadless, the inventor gets a royalty.

-Today I presented to a group of Utah business teachers from the Alpine School District.
+Today I presented to a group of high school business teachers.
 My presentation was focused on three possible scenarios teachers could use when utilizing social media in the classroom.

 The main problem I focused on was how the school district blocks most social media websites on their networks.
 There are very real and obvious reasons why schools are aggressively not allowing these sites (which I highlighted a few).
 Yet, it is apparent that the collective “we” is becoming more and more dependent on digital communication and schools are beginning to have discussions on how to safely inject social media into their curriculum.

-I spent significant time researching this presentation, and gained a new found appreciation for our educators.
+I spent significant time researching this presentation, and gained an appreciation for the challenges high school teachers face.
 Once things calm down in my life I have plans to break apart my presentation into a series of blog posts that dive more into this topic.

-The other day my friend Leland asked if I knew any great SEO SERP tools that were free (serp is an acronymn for search engine ranking position).
-Personally, I am hooked on the paid tools SEOmoz offers, but I understand that when you start out in SEO you often don’t have the luxury of paying for the all the new shiny tools out there.
+The other day a friend asked if I knew any great SEO SERP tools that were free (serp is an acronymn for search engine ranking position).
+Personally, I feel the paid tools Moz offers do a great job in this area, but I understand that when you start out in SEO you often don’t have the luxury of paying for the many paid tools out there.

 So, you can see why finding a decent free SERP tool can be difficult.
 I love the challenge of finding free resources to help people in their SEO quest and hopefully my research from these efforts can help others.
 Therefore, below are the different tools I found that actually worked.
 I haven’t used most of them more than once or twice so my feedback is limited.
 Yet, the one thing I can guarantee is that they will show you your SERPS and that they are free (at least at the time of writing this).